Linear Quadratic Regulator Design for Multi-input Systems with A Distributed Cooperative Strategy: Preliminaries and Problem Formulation

 \textbf{Example 2:} For a multi-input system in the augmented form of $ x_{k+1}=A_{k} x_k + B_{k} u_{k} $, where $B_{k} = [B_{k,1}$, $\ldots$, $B_{k,N}] \in \mathbb{R}^{n \times {m}} $ and $u_{k} = [u_{k,1}^T$, $\ldots$, $u_{k,N}^T]^T \in \mathbb{R}^{m} $ with $m=\sum_{i=1}^{N} m_i$.
 For some large-scale or higher-order complex systems, such as multiple unmanned aerial vehicles (UAVs), inputs $u_{k,i}$ are usually designed by decoupling the entire system into several subsystems.
 For each subsystem, the controller $u_{k,i}$ needs to be developed based on its local information.
 In such cases, the system dynamics can be modeled by (\ref{system_model1}).

-\begin{assumption} [Joint Controllability] $(A_{k}$, $B_{k})$ is uniformly controllable with $B_{k}=[B_{k,1}$, $\ldots$, $B_{k,N}]$, i.e., there exists {a positive scalar $\eta$} and {a positive integer $L$} such that
+\begin{assumption} [Joint Controllability] $(A_{k}$, $B_{k})$ is uniformly controllable with $B_{k}=[B_{k,1}$, $\ldots$, $B_{k,N}]$, i.e., there exists a positive scalar $\eta$ and a positive integer $L$ such that

-{where
+where

-and $R_{k+h}$ is a positive definite matrix to be given in (\ref{JM_R}). } \end{assumption}
+and $R_{k+h}$ is a positive definite matrix to be given in (\ref{JM_R}). \end{assumption}

-{ \begin{remark} Assumption \ref{asm:Joint} holds for all time-invariant systems with $(A$, $[B_{1}$, $\ldots$, $B_{N}])$ being controllable.
+\begin{remark} Assumption \ref{asm:Joint} holds for all time-invariant systems with $(A$, $[B_{1}$, $\ldots$, $B_{N}])$ being controllable since the controllability Gramian is positive definite \cite{chen1999linear}.
 This assumption allows the dynamical system to be uncontrollable not only for any agent, but even for the neighborhood of each agent.
 Specifically, $(A$, $[B_{j_{1}}$, $\ldots$, $B_{j_{d_i}}])$, $j_{1}$, $\ldots$, $j_{d_i} \in \mathcal{N}_i$, can be uncontrollable for all $i \in \mathcal{N}$.
 In fact, the joint controllability is almost the mildest condition to guarantee the stability of the multi-input system (\ref{system_model1}), compared with the existing works \cite{borrelli2008distributed,li2015fully,vlahakis2018distributed,wang2019lq}.
-If even such a mild condition is not satisfied, it is practically impossible to obtain results on the stability of the distributed control for multi-input systems. \end{remark} }
+If even such a mild condition is not satisfied, it is practically impossible to obtain results on the stability of the distributed control for multi-input systems. \end{remark}

 In the existing works studying system (\ref{system_model1}), one critical issue is the LQR design problem, i.e., how to develop an optimal controller balancing the control resource and the control performance.
 This problem can be described as